linien-org/linien/README.md

 ### Can I run linien and the RedPitaya web application / scpi interface at the same time

 No, this is not possible as linien relies on a customized FPGA bitstream.

+### What control bandwidth is achievable with linien?

+The propagation delay is roughly 300 ns, thus approximately 3 MHz bandwidth are possible.

 See Also
 --------